 At home, since injury, he has sat at his computer for 7-8+ hours per day, buying and selling items, again unimpaired.

-He believes that as with his cervical fusion, this lumbar fusion with instrumentation will enable him to return to heavy equipment operation, to working out and running/walking long distances without any pain whatsoever.
+He believes that as with his cervical fusion, this lumbar fusion with instrumentation will enable him to have the physical capacity return to heavy equipment operation, to working out and running/walking long distances without any pain whatsoever.
 He has gained >50 pounds.

 There may be clinical indication for a fusion, but it is clear that he does amazingly well compared to other patients awaiting the same procedure.
 All of this needs to be addressed with him prior to surgery_especially his narcotic dependence and very high (if not unrealistic) expectations from surgery.